USS Colorado (BB-45)

-USS Colorado (BB-45) was a battleship of the United States Navy that was in service from 1923 to 1947.
+USS Colorado, hull number BB-45, was a battleship of the United States Navy that was in service from 1923 to 1947.
 She was the lead ship of the Colorado class of battleships.
 Her keel was laid down on 29 May 1919, by the New York Shipbuilding Corporation.
 She was launched on 22 March 1921, and commissioned on 30 August 1923.
 She was armed with eight 16 in guns and fourteen 5-inch (127 mm) deck guns; two 5-inch guns were removed in an overhaul.

 Colorado took her maiden voyage in 1923, to Europe.
 She later operated with the Battle Fleet and sailed through the Pacific during the interwar years.
 She also underwent a further refit, during which her four 3 in anti-aircraft guns were replaced with an equal number of 5 in/25 cal guns.